I had it in my head that I wouldn’t like Cairns, Australia. I’m not sure why, but I was wrong.

 - Great Barrier Reef Snorkeling and Diving Tour An award-winning, luxury vessel with up to 80 passengers.

 - Daintree and Mossman Gorge Tour with Cruise Option: the only place on earth with 2 natural World Heritage listed sites side by side.

 Top Hotels in Cairns

 - Ingenia Holidays Cairns Coconut about 6 km south of Cairns town centre.

 - The Cairns Colonial Club Resort is a family friendly resort offering affordable accommodations.
 It is set on 11 acres of award-winning tropical gardens just 10 minutes’ drive from the city center

 Things to do in Cairns, Australia

-Definitely a favourite feature of the Tropical North Queensland towns are their man-made pools by the beach.
+Definitely, a favourite feature of the Tropical North Queensland towns is their man-made pools by the beach.

 OMG.
 I would be hanging out at Rusty’s Markets every week if I lived in Cairns.